Clastify logo

 Specific energy and incomplete combustion tendency

-Specific energy is the energy released per unit mass of fuel, usually measured in MJ kg⁻¹.
-A high-specific-energy fuel releases more energy for the same carried mass, which is why this matters in transport.
+Specific energy is the energy released per unit mass of fuel, usually measured in MJ kg−1MJ\ kg^{-1}.
+A fuel with high specific energy releases more energy for the same carried mass, which is especially important in transport.

 Larger hydrocarbons are more likely to undergo incomplete combustion.
-Stronger London dispersion forces give them higher boiling points and lower volatility, so they do not vaporize and mix with oxygen as readily.
-With poor mixing, some carbon atoms fail to meet enough oxygen during the short time available in a flame or engine cylinder.
+Their stronger London dispersion forces give them higher boiling points and lower volatility, so they vaporize and mix with oxygen less readily.
+With poor mixing, some carbon atoms do not meet enough oxygen during the short time available in a flame or engine cylinder.

 Image